Baicheng-MiQ/23-CSS-Hackathon/README.md

 ## A little bit about [CI/CD](https://en.wikipedia.org/wiki/CI/CD) on this project

 I have setted up [GitHub Actions](https://github.com/features/actions) to automate the deployment process.
-The workflow is as follows:

 1. When a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) is created, the workflow will run the test and build process.
 2. If the test and build process passes, the workflow will deploy a preview version of the website to [Firebase Hosting](https://firebase.google.com/docs/hosting) and post a comment to the pull request with the preview link.